dimensionalpocket/3d-client-three/README.md

 * Store materials
 * Store, display, and manipulate meshes
 * Store, display, and manipulate sprites in a 3D space
+* Store, display, and manipulate text in a 3D space
 * Store and play sounds that may be attached to a 3D element
 * Store and manipulate lights
 * Store and manipulate cameras
-* Store skeletons and pose/animate them
+* Store skeletons and pose them

 ### The Do Not's